squart300kg/MarvelCharacterList/readme.md

 To put it in context with architecture above, The repository module within Data Layer is 'CharacterRepository'

 ## 🤝 Contribution
 My sample app is not perfect and has many shortcomings.
-Therefore, I would be very happy if you could request a pull request for the development of the app.
+Therefore, I would be very happy if you could request a PR for the development of the app.
 Always welcome.

 # License
 ```xml